Research Output per year

 - race and diversity

 Soo Ah Kwon (Ph.D., University of California, Berkeley) is Associate Professor of Asian American Studies.
-She is an interdisciplinary scholar whose research interests include youth activism and culture, national and transnational social movements, global youth participation and governance, the intersections of nonprofit and NGO in citizenship and governance, immigrant and urban communities, and qualitative and comparative research.
+She is an interdisciplinary scholar whose research interests include youth activism, youth culture, global governance and citizenship, and the institutionalization of race and diversity in higher education.

 Her book Uncivil Youth: Race, Activism and Affirmative Governmentality (Duke University Press, 2013) examines the rise of social justice-oriented nonprofits which support youth of color activism as embedded within a logic of neoliberal governance to enable and manage potentially “at-risk” youth of color to become "good" self-empowered democratic subjects and deploys civil society as a mode of affirmative governmentality.